Metastruct/hal1320/README.md

 hal1320
 =======

-IRC bot based on the Willie Python framework
+Our modules for the IRC bot based on the Willie Python framework running on the 3K server.

+These are symlinked to willie/modules.